São Paulo

-Before joining Kobre & Kim, Ms. Frischtak practiced at Kaplan Hecker & Fink LLP as special counsel.
-She also practiced at Debevoise & Plimpton, LLP, where she focused on white-collar criminal defense, internal investigations and international arbitrations.
-She clerked for the Honorable Garland E. Burrell Jr., Chief Judge for the U.S. District Court of the Eastern District of California.
+Prior to joining Kobre & Kim, Ms. Frischtak practiced at Kaplan Hecker & Fink and Debevoise & Plimpton, and clerked for Chief Judge Garland E. Burrell Jr. of the U.S. District Court for the Eastern District of California.

 Admissions